Macon, Georgia: Telltale's The Walking Dead

-The city of Macon is visited in two different The Walking Dead spinoff games by Telltale Games: The Walking Dead: Season One and The Walking Dead: 400 Days.
+The city of Macon is visited in The Walking Dead episodic adventure game by Telltale Games and its standalone DLC 400 Days.

 In Season One, the city is portrayed as a small rural town and is visited by the main characters as they temporarily set up camp in the city.
 The city is the hometown of the game's main protagonist and the playable character throughout the game, Lee Everett.
 He and the other survivors barricade themselves inside his family's pharmacy as they are besieged by zombies.
 After one of the survivors dies, the group heads to a motel on the outskirts of Macon where they set up camp for two more episodes, before eventually deciding to leave the city for Savannah.

 In 400 Days, the city is briefly shown in the episode "Vince's Story" as a flashback to when the episode's main character, Vince, fatally shoots an unseen and unnamed resident of the city before fleeing into the night before the apocalypse began.
 This murder would ultimately lead to Vince's arrest and the events that occurred at the beginning of the zombie apocalypse.

+"Walkin' Back to Georgia"

+In Jim Croce's "Walkin' Back to Georgia" on his album You Don't Mess Around With Jim, Croce mentions Macon in the lyric "But she's the girl who said she loved me on that hot dusty Macon road."